Tractable Approximation of Labeled Multi-Object Posterior Densities: Numerical Studies

-All of the multi-object posterior densities are computed with a maximum of $1000$ hypotheses, $T=10$ iterations of the Markov chain, and hypothesis weight threshold of $10^{-5}$.
+All multi-object posterior densities are computed with a maximum of $1000$ components, $T=10$ iterations of the Markov chain, and component weight threshold of $10^{-5}$.
 Each Markov chain is initialized by sampling from the factors \cite{vo2019}.
 The windowing approximation technique is implemented on a set of 10-scan sub-windows with an overlap of length 5.
 In this experiment we only implement the update approximation strategies.
-Figures \ref{fig:estimates_bearing_range} and \ref{fig:error_bearing_range}, respectively, show the multi-object trajectory estimates and the OSPA/$\textrm{OSPA}^{(2)}$ errors (over 100 Monte Carlo runs) obtained from the standard multi-scan GLMB, JointSFA-UA, and SFA-then-UA filters.
+Figures \ref{fig:estimates_bearing_range} and \ref{fig:error_bearing_range}, respectively, show the multi-object trajectory estimates and the $\textrm{OSPA}^{(2)}$ errors \cite{schuhmacher2008,beard2020} (over 100 Monte Carlo runs) obtained from the standard multi-scan GLMB, JointSFA-UA, and SFA-then-UA filters.

-The standard multi-scan GLMB filter assumes independent object motion, whereas the JointSFA-UA and SFA-then-UA approaches incorporate the repulsive social force model.
+The standard multi-scan GLMB filter assumes independent object motion, whereas JointSFA-UA and SFA-then-UA incorporate the repulsive social force model.
 Figure \ref{fig:estimates_bearing_range} highlights the differences in multi-object trajectory estimates produced by these filters.
-Using the same set of measurements across all three methods, Figure \ref{fig:estimates_bearing_range_standard_MS} demonstrates that the standard multi-scan GLMB filter fails to track objects accurately when they come into close proximity.
-This failure is evident from the erroneous object crossings during the time interval $\{45:55\}$, a consequence of the independent motion assumption.
+From the same set of measurements, Figure \ref{fig:estimates_bearing_range_standard_MS} shows the failure of standard multi-scan GLMB filter when the objects come into close proximity with erroneous object crossings during the time interval $\{45:55\}$, due to the independent motion assumption.
 In contrast, Figures \ref{fig:estimates_bearing_range_joint_SFA_UA} and \ref{fig:estimates_bearing_range_SFA_then_UA} show that both JointSFA-UA and SFA-then-UA successfully track all objects by accounting for the repulsive social forces and thus successfully mitigate label switching.